Finding the best tiramisu in Rome is a challenge I happily accepted.

 After grabbing my boxes of coffee-flavoured goodness, I ventured around the corner to a small square where a tap-dancer was performing and perched myself on a ledge and enjoyed my tiramisu, watching as the world went by.

 Made with strong sharp coffee and sweet mascarpone, Bar Pompi’s tiramisu is the perfect balance of flavour, with each ingredient used in balance so neither element is overpowering.
-It was easily the best tiramisu I’d had.
+I don’t like tiramisu which is 90% cream and the ratios of Bar Pompi easily made it the best tiramisu I’d had.

 But was it the best tiramisu in Rome?